Fudgy Salted Cookie Bars are a soft and chewy treat with a great balance of gooey chocolate and the perfect hint of flaky sea salt!

 Other Sweet Bites You May Like

-Banana Chocolate Chip Mini Muffins – Making Bite sized Banana Chocolate Chip Mini Muffins is a simple way to turn those brown bananas into something delicious that the whole family will love!
+Banana Chocolate Chip Mini Muffins – Turn those brown bananas into something delicious that the whole family will love!

 Fudgy Salted Cookie Bars